 In considering applications for the extraction of minerals, the Council will balance the economic and other benefits from such development against any potential impacts on the environment and local communities.
-Any development proposals for the extraction, processing and deposition of minerals or material associated with mineral extraction must be carried out with minimum impact and appropriate mitigation.
+Any development proposals for the extraction, processing and deposition of minerals or material associated with mineral extraction must be carried out with impacts reduced to acceptable levels and with appropriate mitigation.